 - Container-first architecture for modern deployments

-Platform Limitations:
+Platform limitations:

 - Implementation timelines vary with scope; larger MLOps rollouts can be non-trivial